 Durability.
-Pure gold is a very soft and malleable metal, and it will not hold shape impeccably in many designs, especially rings.
-If you don’t want your ring to carry the imprints of the objects you hold or bump into, or if you want a sturdy reliable setting for that precious stone, pure (24K) gold may not be the best choice.
+Pure gold is rather soft.
+If you don’t want your ring to carry the imprints of the objects you grab or bump into, or if you want a sturdy reliable prong setting for that precious stone, pure (24K) gold may not be the best choice.

 Weight.
 Pure gold is heavy!
-Gold atom weighs almost four times as much as the iron atom.
+Gold atoms weigh almost four times as much as iron atoms.
 So, those pure gold “statement” earrings may pull your ears hard enough for you to get a headache (and stretched earholes over time).

 Cost.
-Naturally, if pure gold piece weighs more, it costs more.
+Naturally, if a pure gold piece weighs more, it costs more.
 And gold is quite expensive.
-Just for the reference, the ounce of pure gold costs 75 times more than ounce of pure silver.
+Just for the reference, an ounce of pure gold costs 75 times more than an ounce of pure silver.
 Gold is also twice the price of platinum nowadays.

 Color variety.
 We like the color options!
 Mixing gold with other metals creates various color possibilities.
 When we add other metals we get white, champagne, rose, and green gold colors.